Qwinn1/forktools/README.md

 chmod 777 fork*
 ```

-# ASSUMPTIONS REGARDING FORK NAMING CONVENTIONS
+# FORK NAMING CONVENTION ISSUES

-These scripts assume:
+- A handful of forks are so mind-boggingly lazy as to still use "chia" as their executable.
+I have no interest in supporting forks that engage in such terrible practices.
+Therefore, consider such forks simply not supported.
+This currently includes ChiaRose, N-Chain, and Lucky.

-- That the fork's binary executable name and the .hidden file directory name are the same.
-I'm unaware of any fork that violates this convention.
-I refer to that name as 'forkname' in documentation.
+- For the vast majority of forks, the fork's binary executable name and the .hidden file directory name are the same.
+A handful don't.
+This can be easily solved by setting up symbolic links for those forks that break the convention.
+Here are the commands to create the necessary symlinks for the few I'm aware of (obviously edit "/home/user" portion to be the parent directory of your fork data directories):

-- That the name of the fork's blockchain directory is 'forkname-blockchain'.
-The only fork I'm aware of that violates this convention in a default git installation is dogechia, which names their blockchain directory 'doge-chia' instead of what would conventionally be 'dogechia-blockchain'.
-You can deal with this by setting up a symbolic link like so:  `ln -s /home/user/doge-chia /home/user/dogechia-blockchain`
+-- Spare:     `ln -s /home/user/.spare-blockchain /home/user/.spare`
+-- Goji:      `ln -s /home/user/.goji-blockchain /home/user/.goji`
+-- Seno:      `ln -s /home/user/.seno2 /home/user/.seno`
+-- Beer:      `ln -s /home/user/.beernetwork /home/user/.beer`

+- For the vast majority of forks, the fork's blockchain directory is 'forkname-blockchain'.
+A handful don't.

+-- Dogechia:   `ln -s /home/user/doge-chia /home/user/dogechia-blockchain`
+-- littlelambocoin:  ``ln -s /home/user/littlelambocoin /home/user/littlelambocoin-blockchain`

 # COMMANDS WITH NO PARAMETERS: